 Then about four minutes later, he delivered it again.
 Seriously.

 Even as he was placing it on our table, he didn’t seem to realize that he’d just done this a few minutes ago, and that it’s probably for the table next to us who were still waiting.
 We let him know, and he shrugged and told us to enjoy it; he then brought out another set for the couple next to our table.

 Scallops on their own can get bland.
 It offers terrific texture, but the taste, in my opinion, always needs enhancement, like a good sauce to accompany it.
-At LaSalette, it was crusted with Chourico sausage crumbs and served up with a sweet potato puree.
-The scallops were cooked perfectly, and the combination worked marvelously inside the mouth.
-I absolutely loved this dish and basically licked my plate clean.
+At LaSalette Restaurant, it was crusted with Chourico sausage crumbs and served up with a sweet potato puree.
+The scallops were cooked exquisitely, and the combination worked marvelously inside the mouth.
+I absolutely loved this dish and almost wolfed it down in one bite .